Dr. Susan Swim, PhD, MFT

 Providing Certificate Program in Community Engagement: A Collaborative Recovery Model

-Providing Certificate Program in International Collaborative Theories
+Providing Certificate Program in International Dialogical-Collaborative Theories

-She continues presenting at state, national, and international conferences on Collaborative Language Systems for Individual, Marriage and Family Therapy, Supervision, Teaching and Research.
-Among her various interests are: academic teaching; qualitative research and publications on supervision, teaching, and clinical practice centering upon a social constructionist perspective.
+Dr. Swim continues presenting at state, national, and international conferences on Collaborative Dialogical-Practices and Community Engagement: A Collaborative Recovery Model for Individual, Marriage and Family Therapy, Teaching and Research.
+Among her various current and past interests are: academic teaching, qualitative research, authoring publications on supervision, teaching, and clinical practice centering upon a postmodern backdrop at NISAPI.

 Phone: (626) 487-9305

 David Abramovich, JD, MA, MFTA, Taos Associate, Senior Faculty, NISAPI